ThreeSixtyGiving/standard/documentation/publish-data-openly.md

 You can host the data file anywhere on your site and place a link to it where it can be easily found.
 - You could create a dedicated “open grants” section/page on your website.
-- You could link to your data file from an existing page which shares information about your grants awarded, or alongside your annual report
+- You could link to your data file from an existing page which shares information about your grants awarded, or alongside your annual report.
-- Or another place which makes sense for your website’s structure.
+- Or you can choose another place which makes sense for your website’s structure.

 #### Example hosting pages
 Here are some examples of what other 360Giving publishers have done.